saturn70/Saturn_Book_1/SVM/SVM.md

 SVM - Support Vector Machine.
 SVM is also known as the support vector network.

+SVM  creates a line or a hyperplane which separates  data points into 2 parts/classes/categories.

 SVM is a supervised machine learning algorithm that works on both classification and regression problem statements.
 But mostly used in classification problem.

 ## SVM Classification
-Handwriting recognition, Face detection, Email classification, Gene classification.
+Handwriting recognition, Face detection, Email classification, Gene classification, Geostatistics,Inverse distance weighting,3D Reconstruction,Bioinformatics,Chemoinformatics, Information Extraction.

-SVM  creates a line or a hyperplane which separates  data points into 2 parts/classes/categories.

 ## Hyperplane